weumn00b/Reversing/ReversingLinuxModules.md

 ![Pasted image 20241216213901](https://github.com/user-attachments/assets/e2f54ccb-819e-4cc3-995d-1935302f05d4)

-Looking at the logs file, it appears to be gibberish.
+When examining the logs file, it appears to be gibberish.
 It is probably necessary to decode this to get our flag.
 <br><br>
 ## Ghidra
 ---